 ‘She / He is thinner / prettier / more successful / has a better spouse / has a better car / has an easier life.’

-Reframing is a useful NLP technique to shift your mindset to positive.
+Reframing is a useful NLP technique to develop a positive attitude.
 When you have a problem, reframe the issue and find value – instead of pain - in the situation.
 For example, if your colleague is not pulling their weight on a project, see it as an opportunity to do your best and acknowledge how capable you are.

 Reframing negative statements to positive statements rewires your brain and allows you to see the good in a situation.

-Action: Think of a ‘problem’ you may have at the moment and reframe it positively.
+Action: Think of a problem or issue you may have at the moment and reframe it positively.
 How does the problem feel now?

 “Each problem has a positive side.”
 Og Mandino